 16. Aubrey Diana Blanche

 If you’re looking for knowledge-spitting on D&I (diversity and inclusion), Aubrey Blanche has all of that and more coming your way.
 Her LinkedIn profile picture has as much character as her insightful tweets and articles on Medium on talent acquisition and our role as employers, recruiters, and general human-beings in continuing the diversity and inclusion journey.
 Did you know that “diversity fatigue” is a real issue?
 Follow Aubrey for more.

 17. Jerry Albright

 Jerry Albright is active in Facebook groups that we participate in, and his name has stuck in our minds for the past year.
 He also runs a large recruitment Facebook group, Recruiters Who Actually Make Placements!
 When thinking of HR and recruitment influencers in tech, we couldn’t skip over him.
 He’s been in the recruitment field since 1987, and he knows a thing or two about incorporating technology into recruitment in a positive way.
 The folks of the HR online community have nothing but praise to say about Jerry, and we think you will be the same.

 18. Katrina Collier

 You’ve probably heard of DisruptHR, a large HR conference in London.
 Katrina Collier is a long-time supporter and organizer (otherwise known as a “Disruptor” in the community)!
 How cool is that?
 She also co-hosts the #SocialRecruiting Show and leads up The Searchologist blog with tons of sourcing tips.
 Upwards of 12,000 people “disrupt” their HR days to follow Katrina on Twitter for her insightful comments, so there must be something to it!

-About: Founder of DisruptHR, Co-Host of the #SocialRecruiting Show, and Social Recruiting Trainer at The Searchologist
+About: DisruptHR Organizer, Co-Host of the #SocialRecruiting Show, and Social Recruiting Trainer at The Searchologist